 - Serve local communities through the development and appraisal of exercise and nutrition programs.

-- Engage in conversations and discussions that will help to critically think through key principles and the application of exercise physiology and sports nutrition.
+- Think through key principles and the application of exercise physiology and sports nutrition.

 Stellenbosch Human Movement Science Lab